General Fusion: Challenges

 Laberge stated that these challenges were still to be solved.
 Indeed, General Fusion are yet to demonstrate mechanical compression of a plasma by a liquid metal wall, despite this being a key technology required for their powerplant.
 Nor have they demonstrated a liquid metal shaft, or a means of re-establishing high vacuum conditions in the short time interval (<1 s) between pulses.

-In General Fusion's most recent conceptual design, the MTF power plant proposed by General Fusion would produce about 300 MWe from two 150 MW machines running in tandem.
+Generating low cost electricity is also a challenge.
+General Fusion investor material states a predicted levelized cost of electricity of 64-$73 /MWh.
+However, this has been shown to be unattainable.
+This is primarily because the MTF power plant proposed by General Fusion consumes most of the electricity it generates.